marsty5/OneCarBrakePads/README.md

 11. Create models CarModel, PartType, Order, OrderPart
  > rails generate model CarModel name:string
- > rake db:migrate
  > rails generate model PartType name:string partno:integer manufacturer:string price:float
- > rake db:migrate
  > rails generate model Order user:references address:string total:float
+ > rails generate model OrderPart parttype:references order:references orderprice:float
  > rake db:migrate

+  I forgot to add three fields for user, so here we add them:
- > rails generate model OrderType parttype:reference order:references price:float
+  > rails generate migration AddFieldsToUsers first_name:string last_name:string email:string

+  Useful command.
+Delete a model
- > rake db:migrate
+  > bundle exec rake db:rollback
+  > rails destroy model <model_name>

+12. Create associations between models
+  Association: A user can have many orders.
+One order belongs to one user.
+  In app/models/order.rb, make sure you have: belongs_to :user
+  And in app/model/user.rb, make sure you have: has_many :orders

+  Association: A part of an order belongs to one order and to one part_type.
+  An order has many order parts.
+A part type has many order parts.

+  In app/models/order_part.rb, make sure you have: belongs_to :part_type
+  belongs_to :order

+  And in app/models/order.rb, make sure you have: has_many :order_parts

+  And in app/models/part_type.rb, make sure you have: has_many :order_parts

-12. Add two pictures in the app/assets/images for the car model and part type
+13. Add two pictures in the app/assets/images for the car model and part type

-13.
+14. Create first form to select Car Model
+ = simple_form_for(@user, html: { class: 'form-horizontal' }) do |form|

+16. Validates presence of first_name, last_name, email for User
+  Add the following in the app/models/user.rb : validates :first_name,  :presence => true
+  validates :last_name, :presence => true
+  validates :email, :presence => true